OVERVIEW OF HIV SYMPTOMS

 The adolescent with HIV infection

 The global human immunodeficiency virus pandemic

-The stages and natural history of HIV infection
+The natural history and clinical features of HIV infection in adults and adolescents

 The following organizations also provide reliable health information.

 ●CDC (Centers for Disease Control and Prevention) National AIDS Hotline

 Spanish: (800) 344-7432

 Toll-free: (800) 458-5231